The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/live-letter-reaper-explained.md

 So in short to play Reaper you do the following:

-* Maintain your Shadow of Death debuff
+* Maintain your Shadow of Death debuff.
-* Gain Soul Gauge
+* Gain Soul Gauge.
-* Spend Soul Gauge to gain Sickles
+* Spend Soul Gauge to gain Sickles.
-* Spend Sickles to gain Shroud
+* Spend Sickles to gain Shroud.
-* Spend Shroud to enter Lemure’s Shroud
+* Spend Shroud to enter Lemure’s Shroud.

 Lastly, there are still a few questions we have that need to be answered in order for us to get a full picture of all that Reaper has to offer:

 * Can Gluttony allow you to stack up to 3 Sickles?
-The test would be to use Stalksway or any of the claws then follow up with Gluttony and see if you have 3 Sickles
+The test would be to use Stalksway or any of the claws then follow up with Gluttony and see if you have 3 Sickles.
 * What is the damage delay on Harpe?
-We are looking to see if it has a 1s~ish damage delay that would allow for pre pull Harpe without much damage loss
+We are looking to see if it has a 1s~ish damage delay that would allow for pre pull Harpe without much damage loss.
 * Potencies and tooltips on the four abilities that change when you click Lemure’s Shadow?
-We are looking for potencies and positional requirements
+We are looking for potencies and positional requirements.
 * EN Names of the abilities?
 * Can you actually use Shadow of Death during Lemure’s Shroud when EW goes live, or during the Media Tour?
 * What else can you use during Lemure’s Shroud, oGCDs and potions?
-* Tooltip for Shadow of Death
+* Tooltip for Shadow of Death.
-* Tooltip for Gallow Claw
+* Tooltip for Gallow Claw.
-* List of traits and their tooltips
+* List of traits and their tooltips.
-* Animation delay on Egress abilities
+* Animation delay on Egress abilities.
-* NA tooltips for every ability
+* NA tooltips for every ability.
 * Does Shadow of Death break combo?